CalabreseLab/seekr/README.md

 A web portal is available at [seekr.org](http://seekr.org).

----
-**NOTE**

-This update (v1.0.1) adds an additional option for log-transformation of *k*-mer counts, and fixes an issue with length normalization
----
+`The v1.0.1 update contains additional log transformation options and a tweak for length normalization`

 ## Installation